2022 midterms: What to watch in Nebraska, West Virginia

 While in Congress, McKinley and Mooney voted together the vast majority of the time.
 But the infrastructure vote will serve as a test of Trump’s clout in a state that wholeheartedly embraced him in two presidential elections.

-Associated Press writer Leah Willingham in Charleston, South Carolina, contributed to this report.
+Associated Press writer Leah Willingham in Charleston, West Virginia, contributed to this report.

 Follow Grant Schulte on Twitter: https://twitter.com/GrantSchulte